PrathamSahani/PrathamSahani/README.md

 - 🌱 I’m currently learning **Competitive Programming**

-- 👨‍💻 All of my projects are available at [https://github.com/PrathamSahani](https://github.com/PrathamSahani)
+- 👨‍💻 All of my projects are available at <a href="https://github.com/PrathamSahani" > Projects<a/>

-- 📝 I regularly write articles on [https://auth.geeksforgeeks.org/user/prathamsahani0368/articles](https://auth.geeksforgeeks.org/user/prathamsahani0368/articles)
+- 📝 I regularly write articles on <a href="https://auth.geeksforgeeks.org/user/prathamsahani0368/articles">GeeksforGeeks</a>

 - 💬 Ask me about **Web development, JAVA, Django**

 - 📫 How to reach me **prathams0368@gmail.com**

 <h3 align="left">Languages and Tools:</h3><br>